Creative Commons, summarized

-Unfortunately, there’s still a lot of confusion around what they are and how they work.
+Unfortunately, there’s still a lot of confusion around what their licenses are and how they work.
 I see some very common mistakes with using them, both from creators and from users, especially in the game development and YouTube communities.

-My hope is to clear some of these misunderstandings up.
+My hope is to help clear some of these misunderstandings up.

-Disclaimer: I am not a lawyer, I’m just an enthusiast about copyright law.
+Disclaimer: I am not a lawyer, I’m just a content creator who has found it necessary to know more about copyright law.
 This is also not an exhaustive guide by any means.

 Things with a

 0 designation are released into the public domain.
 They can be used by anyone, for anything, in any way.
 There is no need to credit the creator, they can be sold commercially, and so on.